olle/talk-query-response/README.md

 we as a consumer must be ready to handle it.
 There is nothing wrong with this Response at all.

-_Now since we've seen duplicate entries in different Responses and complete duplication of full Responses, we can easily understand that a consumer implementation cannot just keep a list.
-It would suffice to use a set, and any duplicates will only be kept in one entry._
+_Now since we've seen duplicate entries in different responses and complete duplication of full a Response, we can easily understand that a consumer implementation cannot just keep a list.
+It would suffice to use a set, and any duplicate entries will only be kept once._

 #### So, what's in the library?